iwwoods/CS4341-projects/Bomberman/group09/report.md

 ### Feature 5:
 Calculates the number of bombs on the field.
 This was used to tell the bot if it should place bombs.
-The weight associated with this feature was eventually set to positive resulting in the bot placeing bombs off cooldown
+The weight associated with this feature was eventually set to positive resulting in the bot placing bombs off cooldown

 ### Feature 6:
 Calculates the A* distance to the exit if a path exists.
-This was used as the main feature to drive the bot toward the goal, especially in the first varient.
+This was used as the main feature to drive the bot toward the goal, especially in the first variant.

 ### Feature 7:
 Calculates the A* distance to the closest enemy on the board.
 This was the first feature implemented to try to keep the bot away from the enemies.
-The bot doesnt care too much about enemies really far away which this still detected so the weight was  kept low for most varients which favored the following features which limit the max range of detection
+The bot doesnt care too much about enemies really far away which this still detected so the weight was  kept low for most variants which favored the following features which limit the max range of detection